varunlaul24/notesAppBot/README.md

 This is a simple web-based notes application built with HTML, CSS, and JavaScript.
 This Magic Notes App aims to provide users with a user-friendly digital notes app for quick and easy note-taking, organisation, and retrieval.
 Additionally, it includes a chat interface with a Magic Assistant.
 In the digital age, individuals often find themselves in need of a seamless and efficient way to capture and organize their thoughts, ideas, and important information.
 Traditional methods of note-taking may lack the flexibility and accessibility required in today's dynamic lifestyle.
 Users seek a user-friendly and feature-rich digital solution that allows them to create, store, and manage their notes effortlessly, enhancing productivity and ensuring that valuable information is readily available when needed.

+## Quick local setup

+1. Clone repository and cd into it.
+2. Install dependencies:
+   - npm install
+3. Create a .env file in the project root with your Direct Line secret:
+   - DIRECT_LINE_SECRET=YOUR_DIRECT_LINE_SECRET
+   (See [server.js](server.js) which reads this env var.)
+4. Start the server:
+   - npm start
+5. Open http://localhost:3000 in your browser.

+Notes about the bot integration
+- The frontend calls the backend endpoint GET /api/token (implemented in [server.js](server.js)) which exchanges your Direct Line secret for a short-lived token used by Web Chat.
+- Keep the Direct Line secret private.
+Use the `.env` file and add it to `.gitignore` (already present).

 ## Technologies Used

 - HTML